 Why Korean Rhinoplasty Is So Popular Right Now

-The top three plastic surgeries in South Korea are blepharoplasty (double eyelid surgery), rhinoplasty and glutathione injections, which give the patient a lighter skin tone.
+The top three cosmetic surgeries in South Korea are blepharoplasty (double eyelid surgery), rhinoplasty and glutathione injections, which give the patient a lighter skin tone.
 The size of the market means that there are lots of practitioners available in Korea, offering procedures at very competitive rates, but sometimes cheaper does not equate with better.

 What Are The Risks Involved With Medical Tourism?